ccai1/fatality-patrol/README.md

 ## base case

-You are on the treasure or there are no more paths available.
+You are on the treasure or you are on a wall.

 ## algorithm psuedocode

-    if "E" is on the treasure, return true if there are no more paths available, return false else if "E" is on a stepping stone for each direction
+    if "E" is on the treasure, return true if you are on a wall, return false else
+        for each direction
+            take snapshot
+            drop wall
             move "E"
             invoke recursive abstraction
+            set maze to snapshot

 ## class(es), with fields and methods

+Displayer
+Maze
+UserOfMaze
+MazeSolver
+UserOfMazeSolver

 ## version *n* wish list

+GUI for maze route

 ## known bugs

+When the explorer reaches a treasure or wall (base cases), its position could not incremented to reach the actual treasure/wall without causing a null pointer exception (in the Vector subclass in Maze and add method).